 Suppliers must take all necessary steps to ensure that their subcontractors adhere to the New Balance Code of Conduct and the Supplier Standards Manual, including New Balance's migrant worker policy.

-Subcontractors shall undergo regular, independent audits to assess their compliance with New Balance Supplier Standards (audits may be performed by New Balance staff or an approved third-party auditor).
+Subcontractors shall undergo regular, independent audits to assess their compliance with New Balance Supplier Standards (audits or assessments may be performed by New Balance staff or an approved third-party auditor).

-HEALTH AND SAFETY (HS)
+FIRE SAFETY (FS)